-Alicia Morga is the founder and CEO of No. 8 Media, Inc. She created the iPhone apps Gainful and gottaFeeling.
+Alicia Morga is the founder and CEO of No. 8 Media, Inc. She created Gainful and the iPhone app gottaFeeling.
 Alicia also advises numerous start-ups including Juntos Finanzas, Voxy, DECA TV, Fertility Ties and New Latina.

 Formerly, she was the founder and CEO of Consorte Media, an ad network focused on the Hispanic market and backed by The Mayfield Fund and Sutter Hill Ventures.
 She raised over $10 million for Consorte and the company was acquired by Audience Science in April 2010.